pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 As described at the very top, the gene symbols whitelist had been inserted into the config file near the very end.
 However, when I ran Philter with the whitelist on my new test set, nothing changed.
 After some fiddling, Lakshmi told me to move the whitelist to the top of the config file and try again.
 This time, the gene symbols were not obscured!
 But...putting the whitelist at the beginning of the pipeline was dangerous, because the whitelist could catch real phi values and mark them as safe (false negatives) before the real phi could be caught by regular expressions later in the pipeline.
 For example, if somebody was named Ace, then their name would be marked as safe because it was in the whitelist (if the note was in all caps).
 So we definitely didn't want to put the whitelist at the front of the pipeline.
 It seemed like we had two other options, to edit the phi regexes catching the gene symbols, or to create a "safe" regex to tag gene symbols as safe.

 The next logical step was to take a closer look at the regexes which were catching the symbols.
 To do so, I enabled the verbose option in Philter (```-v```) and added a print statement in philter.py so I could see the each regex and everything it caught.
-And when I subsequently ran Philter on several test notes, I found that multiple different regexes were catching the gene symbols :cry:.
+And when I subsequently ran Philter on several test notes, I found that multiple different regexes were catching the gene symbols.
 That meant to fix the problem I would have to edit multiple regexes.
 On top of that, some of them looked quite complicated.

 So instead, I decided to create a safe regex, one that would catch the gene symbols and tag them as safe.
 To do so, I ran a grep search (another one) on the test notes so I could look at all the instances of gene symbols and find patterns which could be used to identify a symbol.
 Using those patterns, I created a regular expression to catch the gene symbols and mark them as safe.
 However, the regex which I was using to represent a gene symbol, ```[A-Z][A-Z0-9\-]+```, could also catch non-gene symbols, so to fix this problem I modified a piece of code a previous intern had written which would take regex containing a "variable" and replace that variable with a long list of something.
 In my case this was a list of gene symbols—much easier than editing a regular expression with 2000 lines of symbols!
 Here's the [transform_gene_symbols.py](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/transform_gene_symbols.py) code, and the [regex with the variable](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/gene_symbols/gene_symbols_safe_04.txt) and [without](https://github.com/pauliwog/philter-ucsf/blob/master/filters/regex/gene_symbols/gene_symbols_safe_04_transformed.txt).